ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+document object model
+tree view set up where each piece is a part of the document, describes structure of object
 <!-- your answer ends here -->

 ## Question 6